 The Methodist society that would become Rembert Church is one of the oldest Methodist congregations in the state.
 The society first met in 1785 in the Woodrow area of Lee County.
 In 1797 James Rembert built a chapel for its members, and in 1834 one of his descendants, Caleb Rembert, donated eight acres of land on which this meeting house was constructed the following year.

 Rembert Church was popular on the Santee Circuit (the church established circuits in rural areas for traveling ministers) drawing itinerant ministers such as Reverend Francis Asbury, the country’s first Bishop of the Methodist Church of the United States.
 In the late 1700s the cemetery was established, and by 1802 camp meetings, or Methodist revivals, were being held on nearby grounds.
 Rembert Church grew along with Methodism in South Carolina during the early part of the nineteenth century.
 During the 1850s Rembert Church documented 80 white members and over 500 slave members.
 By law, slaves were not permitted to worship without the oversight of whites.

 In 1962 the church moved to another location, yet the structure remains a preserved piece of early South Carolina Methodism and is maintained by the Rembert Church Cemetery Association.

-Rembert Church is listed in the National Register, which adds the following:
+Rembert Church is listed in the National Register:

 (Rembert Methodist Church) One of the earliest Methodist congregations in South Carolina was located in the community around Rembert Church, with a Methodist Society meeting as early as 1785.
 In its early days it was frequently visited by Francis Asbury, the first Bishop of the Methodist Church of the United States.
 It was also important for the campmeetings that were held nearby, starting in 1802 and 1803.
 The cemetery here was established in 1800 and the present meeting house style church was erected ca. 1835.